 Katie Lietzke, an attorney with NRS Injury Law, has represented injured workers since 1996.
 She is well experienced in all areas of workers’ compensation, including injuries, occupational diseases, violations of specific safety requirements, permanent and total disability and statutory permanent total disability claims, loss of use awards, death claims and discrimination/terminations following the filing of workers’ compensation claims.

 Katie has successfully argued cases at all levels of the Industrial Commission including the full Industrial Commission in Columbus.
-Katie has been actively involved with representing claimants in the Courts of Common Pleas, and has argued workers’ compensation mandamus actions and employment issues to the Courts of Common Pleas in Cuyahoga County and Franklin County.
+Katie has also represented claimants in the Courts of Common Pleas, and she’s argued workers’ compensation mandamus actions and employment issues to the Courts of Common Pleas in Cuyahoga County and Franklin County.